 However, it appears that you may not be able to dispose of (sell) relinquished property to a non-related party and acquire like-kind replacement property from a related party without recognizing depreciation recapture and capital gain income tax liabilities.

-However, you are generally entitled to defer income tax liabilities when you purchase property from a related party and your related party is also completing their own 1031 exchange transaction using the sales proceeds from your purchase of the related party's property, or if you can prove that the transaction did not result in an income tax basis swap (tax avoidance).
+However, you are generally entitled to defer income tax liabilities when you purchase property from a related party and your related party is also completing their own 1031 Exchange transaction using the sales proceeds from your purchase of the related party's property, or if you can prove that the transaction did not result in an income tax basis swap (tax avoidance).

 Subsequent Transfer into a Grantor Trust

-The Internal Revenue Service has previously ruled that conveying the like-kind replacement property acquired as part of your 1031 exchange related party transaction into a fully revocable grantor trust, of which you are the sole trustor and beneficiary, will not be considered to be a disposition of the subject property and will not result in the recognition of your income tax liabilities.
+The Internal Revenue Service has previously ruled that conveying the like-kind replacement property acquired as part of your 1031 Exchange related party transaction into a fully revocable grantor trust, of which you are the sole trustor and beneficiary, will not be considered to be a disposition of the subject property and will not result in the recognition of your income tax liabilities.

-Tax Avoidance or Evasion
+Tax Avoidance or Tax Evasion

 back to top